HigherOrderCO/Kind/SYNTAX.md

 1 ~ refl
 ```

-Sigma.new literals can be used to write sigmas, or dependent pairs.
+`Sigma.new` literals can be used to write sigmas, or dependent pairs.
 They are
 expanded to:

 ```
 Sigma.new<_,_>(1, refl)
 ```

-With `Sigma.new` as defined on the base libraries.
+With `Sigma.new` as defined on the base library.

 Sigma type
 ----------